mcm223/dwa15-spring2018/laravel/validation.md

 ## Retaining form data when validation fails
-When validation fails and the visitor is redirected back to the form, the form data from the request is stored on the server in something called a **Session**.
+When validation fails and the visitor is redirected back to the form, the form data from the request is stored on the server in something called a **session**.

-The form data can then be pulled out of the Session and used to re-fill the form inputs, retaining the visitor's data.
+The form data can then be pulled out of the session and used to re-fill the form inputs, retaining the visitor's data.

 This is done using a Laravel helper method called [`old`](https://laravel.com/docs/helpers#method-old).